-By selecting the screen program, you maintain the Ship-To records.
+By selecting the Ship-To icon, you can access the Ship-To Address screen.
+With the Ship-To Address screen program, you maintain the Ship-To records.
 Ship-To records can also be maintained with the Update Customer Ship-To's program on the Setup Receivable Menu.
 The Ship-To screen program stores one or more shipping records for some or all of your customers.